swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 In addition to this, certain _policy_ choices around default behavior are included; these are set initially to different defaults than in many package managers.
-Specfically the default behaviour is to _not_ generate pinning information unless requested, for reasons outlined in the alternatives discussion.
+Specifically the default behavior is to _not_ generate pinning information unless requested, for reasons outlined in the alternatives discussion.

 If the policy choice turns out to be wrong, the default can be